Evolution by gene duplication: Dosage effect or gene amplification

 The so-called 'dosage' of a gene refers to the amount of mRNA transcripts and subsequently translated protein molecules produced from a gene per time and per cell.

 If the amount of gene product is below its optimal level, there are two kinds of mutations that can increase dosage: increases in gene expression by promoter mutations and increases in gene copy number by gene duplication.

 The more copies of the same (duplicated) gene a cell has in its genome, the more gene product can be produced simultaneously.
 Assuming that no regulatory feedback loops exist that automatically down-regulate gene expression, the amount of gene product (or gene dosage) will increase with each additional gene copy, until some upper limit is reached or sufficient gene product is available.

 Furthermore, under positive selection for increased dosage, a duplicated gene could be immediately advantageous and quickly increase in frequency in a population.
 In this case, no further mutations would be necessary to preserve (or retain) the duplicates.
 However, at a later time, such mutations could still occur, leading to genes with different functions (see below).

 Gene dosage effects after duplication can also be harmful to a cell and the duplication might therefore be selected against.
 For instance, when the metabolic network within a cell is fine-tuned so that it can only tolerate a certain amount of a certain gene product, gene duplication would offset this balance.

 Activity reducing mutations

 In cases of gene duplications that have no immediate fitness effect, a retention of the duplicate copy could still be possible if both copies accumulate mutations that for instance reduce the functional efficiency of the encoded proteins without inhibiting this function altogether.
-In such a case, the molecular function (e.g. protein/enzyme activity) would still be available to the cell to at least the extend that was available before duplication (now provided by proteins expressed from two gene loci, instead of one gene locus).
+In such a case, the molecular function (e.g. protein/enzyme activity) would still be available to the cell to at least the extent that was available before duplication (now provided by proteins expressed from two gene loci, instead of one gene locus).
 However, the accidental loss of one gene copy might then be detrimental, since one copy of the gene with reduced activity would almost certainly lie below the activity that was available before duplication.